pmugambi/pmugambi.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a PhD candidate in the<a href = "https://www.cics.umass.edu/"> Manning College of Information and Computer Sciences </a>, at University of Massachusetts, Amherst (UMass), working with <a href="https://www.cics.umass.edu/people/fiterau-brostean-ina"> Dr. Madalina Fiterau</a> in the <a href="https://groups.cs.umass.edu/infofusion/home/"> InFusion lab</a>.
+I am a PhD candidate in the<a href="https://www.cics.umass.edu/"> Manning College of Information and Computer Sciences </a>, at University of Massachusetts, Amherst (UMass), working with <a href="https://www.cics.umass.edu/people/fiterau-brostean-ina"> Dr. Madalina Fiterau</a> in the <a href="https://groups.cs.umass.edu/infofusion/home/"> InFusion lab</a>.
 Prior to UMass, I worked as a software engineer at IBM Research Africa in Nairobi, Kenya.
 I acquired my undergraduate degree in Computer Science from the University of Nairobi, Kenya.
 The full list of my education and work experiences are on <a href="https://drive.google.com/file/d/1ymeYDMoblZlYs1-QLbZQivydXY3MOLcs/view?usp=drive_link"> my CV</a>.

 My research is at the intersection of Data Science and Healthcare.
 Specifically, I leverage Statistics and Machine Learning to improve health equity.
 To this end, I build systems that: